-Prof. Philipp Rehm T R 11:10AM - 12:30PM Room 014, University Hall

-This course presents an introductory overview of the historical background to modern Western Europe.
-It surveys the development of society and politics in European seven countries, as well as the evolution of art, architecture and music from the 11th century until the outbreak of the Second World War.
+Prof. Philipp Rehm T R 2:20-3:40 PM Room 1184, Postle Hall Class #: 16189 Credits: 3 This course presents an introductory overview of Western Europe.
+It chronicles and compares modern Western European societies in terms of politics, economics, history, and culture (art and music).
 Prerequisites: None.
 GEC-R AND GE Social Science, and International Issues course., or GEC-R AND GE History course.

-The Analysis & Display of Data

-Dr. Omar Keshk

-MW 11:10AM - 12:30PM

-Room 125, Derby Hall

-Econ Class #: 18651

-IS Class #: 19907

-Credits: 3

-Dr. Omar Keshk

-MW 2:20PM - 3:40PM

-Room 125, Derby Hall

-IS Class #: 19914

-Credits: 3

-Dr. Omar Keshk

-TR 11:10AM - 12:30PM

-Room 125, Derby Hall

-IS Class #: 19917

-Credits: 3

-Dr. Omar Keshk

-TR 2:20PM - 3:40PM

-Room 125, Derby Hall

-IS Class #: 34724

-Credits: 3
+The Analysis & Display of Data Dr. Omar Keshk MW 11:10AM - 12:30PM Room 125, Derby Hall IS Class #: 16191 Credits: 3 Dr. Omar Keshk MW 2:20PM - 3:40PM Room 125, Derby Hall IS Class #: 16195 Credits: 3 Dr. Omar Keshk TR 11:10AM - 12:30PM Room 125, Derby Hall IS Class #: 16197 Credits: 3 Dr. Omar Keshk TR 2:20PM - 3:40PM Room 125, Derby Hall IS Class #: 25257 Credits: 3

 The ability to manipulate, analyze, and present data is an essential career tool in the 21st century.
 Students in this class will be taught the basics of data presentation and analysis, as well as, how to use the most common data analysis and presentation software packages available (EXCEL, SAS, SPSS, Stata and R).
 Upon completion of the course, students will be able to analyze and present data using the most common software packages in the private and public sectors as well as academia.
 Prerequisites: None.
 Fulfills the GEC-R and GE Data Analysis course.
 This course is cross-listed with Economics 3400.

-HUMAN RIGHTS: An Introduction

-Prof. Ines Valdez

-WF 2:20PM - 3:40PM

-Room 001, Lazenby Hall

-Class #: 34534

-Credits:

-The course provides an introduction to the question of human rights.
+Economics & International Studies Д()() HUMAN RIGHTS: An Introduction Prof. Ines Valdez WF 2:20 PM - 3:40 PM Room 207, Pomerene Hall Class #: 25153 Credits: 3 WEINSKA MAINA The course provides an introduction to the question of human rights.
 We will examine the conceptual history as well as the practice of human rights through interdisciplinary texts.
-We will consider:

-- 1. the classic texts - the history and politics of human rights' adoption internationally and domestically, - 3. the currency of the concept of human rights in domestic and international political disputes, - 4. the critics that have challenged the principles and uses of human rights, and - 5. views that seek to politicize human rights.
+We will consider: - the classic texts 1. - 2. the history and politics of human rights' adoption internationally and domestically, - the currency of the concept of human rights in 3. domestic and international political disputes, - the critics that have challenged the principles 4. and uses of human rights, and - views that seek to politicize human rights.
+5.